 Honors bestowed upon Dr. Curry are induction in the Pioneer Hall of Fame at Jarvis Christian College, Pastor of the Year by the Civitan Club, Top Ladies of Distinction, and Original East Texas Baptist Association.
 In August 2002, Dr. Curry was inducted in the Elite News Religious Hall of Fame, Dallas, Texas.
 In 2016 Dr. Curry received the Preeminence Award in the field of religion from Jarvis Christian College.

 Dr. Curry and his wife, Sis.
-Mary Price Curry, have been married for forty- eight years.
+Mary Price Curry, have been married for fifty years.
 They are the proud parents of three children, Debbie Curry-Burris (John), Channing Curry (Sheri) and Rodney Curry (Beatrice) and seven grandchildren.